 My first one is Simon Wardley’s ‘Wardley Mapping’ book.
 I’m not sure that he has a name for it, but it’s free on Medium.
 It’s a really good read.
 And there is a print copy on Amazon.

-‘Team Topologies’ is my second and brilliant book.
+‘Team Topologies’ is my second and most brilliant book.

 I really like ‘Creativity Inc’ by Ed Catmull from Pixar.
 It is a weird book, but I think it’s brilliant.
 And then ‘The Software Architect Elevator’, by Gregor Hohpe.
 I think is a brilliant read.
 I just love that concept.
 So I think we should have a quick chat about them.